IridioCapital/Mida/README.md

 Mida is an open-source and cross-platform trading framework developed by Reiryoku Technologies and its contributors.
-Designed from the ground up to provide a solid, versatile and platform-neutral environment for creating algorithmic trading systems, indicators, market analysis tools or just trading applications depending on use cases.
+Designed from the ground up to provide a solid, versatile and platform-neutral environment for creating algorithmic trading systems, indicators, market analysis tools or just trading applications depending on use cases.<br>
-<br><br>

-**Do you want to honour our efforts?
-If you want, you can leave a star on GitHub ⭐️, thank you!**
+**Would you like to honor our efforts?
+If so, you can leave a star on GitHub ⭐.
+Thank you!**

 ### Languages
 Mida can be used with TypeScript and JavaScript on [Node.js](https://nodejs.org) and